C8-AbdallahAlJamal/MERAKI_Academy_Project_4/readme.md

 npm run start
 ```

-Now app ready to use
+Now the app is ready to use

 ## 🎈 Usage <a name="usage"></a>